vijaysharm/gezzoo-node/README.md

 + Make action dialog boxes look better
 + Validate the state of the game.
 If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.
 + Unset the controller selection for character select and board
++ Make the guess action character item image look more like the one from the board on the question tab and the reply page.

 ###Unit Tests